-So far we have visited around 70 countries (depending on the definition of country), but we don’t aim to visit all of them.
-There are years we go without visiting a country we haven’t been to yet.
+So far we have visited around 80 countries (depending on the definition of country), but we don’t aim to visit all of them.
+There are years we go without travelling to a country we haven’t been to yet.
 When we go somewhere new, we always have a look at the UNESCO World Heritage list to find interesting destinations.
 We have a list on the blog about UNESCO World Heritage sites (not all of them linked to a post yet) we visited, our impression and recommendations and how to get there without your own transport.
 Finally, for those who read German, there are links to our printed publications on the blog as well.
 If you are interested in travelling with us on a guided tour (also in German), they are listed here.

 We love to connect with like-minded readers and travellers and are looking forward to your feedback.
 If you like our stories, consider following us on social media or subscribe to new blog posts via email or RSS feed.